garrandall/popular-music-data/tracks/with-a-little-help-from-my-friends-joe-cocker.md

 (Ah, with a little help from my friends)
 Don't you know I'm gonna make it with my friends?
-(Ah, with a little help from my friends) I promised myself I'd get by (Ah, with a little help from my friends) I said I'm gonna try and not work too hard (Oooh)
+(Ah, with a little help from my friends) I promised myself I'd get by (Ah, with a little help from my friends) I said I'm gonna try and not work too hard (Oh)

 (Do you need anybody?)